 Please download the VM from the repository.

-When you run the VM for a first time VMware will ask you whether you Moved or Copied the virtual machine.
+When you run the VM for a first time it will ask you whether you Moved or Copied the virtual machine.
 You must select Moved.

-When you start up the VM it will take a bit longer as the IDSs initialise, wait for a few minutes.
+When you start up the VM it will take a bit longer as the IDSs initialise so you will need to wait for a few minutes.

 The login username/password are seconion/seconion.